iagobalmeida/PipeLing/README.md

 `GET /deals`

-Returns all the Days that are stored in the database
+Returns all the Deals that are stored in the database

 ``` json
     HTTP/1.1 200 OK